bruits/maudit/website/content/docs/routing.md

 ### Endpoints

-Maudit supports returning other types of content besides HTML, such as JSON or plain text.
+Maudit supports returning other types of content besides HTML, such as JSON, plain text or binary data.
 To do this, simply add a file extension to the route path and return the content in the `render` method.

 ```rust
 use maudit::page::prelude::*;